Death of Marlise Muñoz: Legal battle

 Erick Muñoz petitioned for Marlise to be removed from all life-sustaining measures once brain death had been declared.
 The hospital refused, citing a Texas law which required that lifesaving measures be maintained if a female patient was pregnant—even if there was written documentation that this was against the wishes of the patient or the next of kin.
 Erick Muñoz filed suit in state court.

 In January 2014, Erick Muñoz's attorneys argued that the fetus had severe abnormalities caused by oxygen deprivation, and was likely non-viable.
 The fetus had fluid building up inside the skull (hydrocephalus) and possibly had a heart problem.
 The attorneys also argued that the fetus' lower extremities were deformed to the extent that the sex could not be determined.
 An attorney who had helped rewrite the Texas state law cited as the reasoning for maintaining life support said that there was a problem with the application of the law to a patient that was no longer alive.

 On January 24, 2014, Judge R. H. Wallace Jr. ruled that the hospital must disconnect Muñoz's organ support by January 27.
 The judge did not rule on the constitutionality of the state law but instead found that the law did not apply to deceased patients like Muñoz.

 Numerous states have adopted laws restricting the ability of doctors to end artificial life support for terminally ill pregnant patients.
 Twelve of those states (including Texas) have the most restrictive of such laws, which automatically invalidate a woman's advance directive if she is pregnant.
 Such laws state that, regardless of the progression of the pregnancy, a woman must remain on life-sustaining treatment until she gives birth.

-Marlise Muñoz was disconnected from organ support at 11:30 AM on January 26, 2014.
+Marlise Muñoz was disconnected from organ support at 11:30 a.m. on January 26, 2014.
 All remaining respiratory function ceased immediately and all cardiac function ended a few minutes later.
 Her body was released to her family.
 Erick Muñoz decided to name the fetus Nicole, his wife's middle name.